 This week I also iced it again every night to encourage blood flow.
 I bought a foam roller earlier, but haven’t really gotten into the habit of using it every day.

-I feel like I’ve tried everything the last 6 weeks.
-I’ve bought three new pairs of shoes, two foam rollers and compression socks.
+I feel like I’ve tried everything in the last 6 weeks.
+I’ve bought three new pairs of shoes, two foam rollers, and compression socks.
 I’ve tried rest and ice, low impact cycling and walking as well as a little running.
 I still experience mild discomfort to uncomfortable pain most days.

-After feeling discouraged this week I watched a few videos regarding Achilles heel injuries.
-They ranged from guys advocating diet and massage to doctors showing what a ruptured Achilles surgery looks like.
+After feeling discouraged this week, I watched a few videos regarding Achilles heel injuries.
+The videos ranged from guys advocating diet and massage to doctors showing what a ruptured Achilles surgery looks like.
 Needless to say, seeing Achilles tendon surgery encouraged me to keep trying to get rid of this injury for good.